Martha Washington: Independent United States

-The American Revolution became increasingly stressful for her after the signing of the Declaration of Independence, as the risks he faced on the battlefield increased.
-Each winter, Washington would join her husband at his encampment while fighting was stalled, improving morale for the soldiers and for her husband personally.
+The American Revolution became increasingly stressful for Martha after the signing of the Declaration of Independence, as George faced increased risks on the battlefield.
+Each winter, Washington would join her husband at his encampment while fighting was stalled.
 The quality of her housing varied during these visits, both in comfort and in safety.
-General Lafayette observed that she loved "her husband madly".
+General Gilbert Lafayette observed that she loved "her husband madly".
 Washington was kept informed of the war's developments by her husband, sometimes performing clerical work for him, and she was even permitted to know military secrets.
-Each spring, when conflict resumed, she returned to Mount Vernon.
-She became a symbol of the war effort alongside her husband as a grandmotherly figure that cared for the soldiers.
+She became a symbol of the war effort, alongside George Washington, as a grandmotherly figure that cared for the soldiers.

 The Continental Army settled in Valley Forge, the third of the eight winter encampments of the Revolution, on December 19, 1777.
 Washington traveled 10 days and hundreds of miles to join her husband in Pennsylvania.
 On April 6, Elizabeth Drinker and three friends arrived at Valley Forge to plead with the General to release their husbands from jail; the men, all Quakers, had refused to swear a loyalty oath to the American revolutionaries.
 Because the commander was not available at first, the women visited with Martha.
-Drinker described her later in her diary as "a sociable pretty kind of Woman."
+Drinker described her later in her diary as "a sociable pretty kind of Woman".

-The Washingtons' son John was serving as a civilian aide to his father during the siege of Yorktown in 1781 when he died of "camp fever", a contemporary diagnosis for epidemic typhus.
-After his death, the Washingtons adopted the youngest two of his four children, Eleanor (Nelly) Parke Custis and George Washington Parke (Washy) Custis.
+Washington's son John was serving as a civilian aide to his father during the siege of Yorktown in 1781 when he died of "camp fever", a diagnosis for epidemic typhus.
+After his death, she and George took in the youngest two of John's four children, Eleanor (Nelly) Parke Custis and George Washington Parke (Washy) Custis.
 The Washingtons also provided personal and financial support to the children of many of their relatives and friends.